 Columns can have many different shapes.
 The shape of a column influences its various load-bearing capacities.

-A column can be squared, rectangular, circular, L-shaped, I-shaped, T-shaped and channel-shaped, etc.
+A column can be squared, rectangular, circular, L-shaped, I-shaped, T-shaped, or channel-shaped.

 Slenderness Ratio-Based Columns

-Columns are classified as either long or short based on the value of their slenderness ratio.
+Columns are classified as long or short based on their slenderness ratio.